bshaffer/sfHadoriThemePlugin/README.md

   * getters:  anything not matching the previous two tokens is assumed to be an object getter

       `delete: { confirm: Are you sure you want to delete '%%full_name%%'? }`  - will call $object->getFullName()

+**Smart Linking**: Using relationship aliases in Hadori will automatically link to the `show` page for those objects as long as a route exists following the convention _table\_name\_show_.
+This means any related objects with a Hadori module will be linked automatically.
+Here is an example configuration:

+    list:
+      display:  [title, Author, created_at]

+The above example will automatically the *Author* field to the `show` action for that object (`@author_show`).

 Exporting
 ---------